Master of Arts in Art

 1. A portfolio displaying a comprehensive body of work with strong technical abilities and potential for a clear direction in graduate study.
 A portfolio consists of 15 images of the applicant's artwork in the form of a single PDF.
 The portfolio needs to be accompanied by a typed list of artworks with the applicant's name, and title, medium, size and date for each artwork.

 2. A 500 word "Statement of Purpose" describing the conceptual and technical aspects of the artwork and the applicant's reason for seeking graduate studies in art.
 This statement should also demonstrate applicant's knowledge of historical and contemporary art in relation to their work.
-This statement should be carefully crafted and will be used to evaluate the student's writing ability and critical thinking skills.
+This statement should be carefully crafted and will also be used to evaluate the student's writing ability and critical thinking skills.

 Applicants who have satisfied the general requirements for admission, but who have deficiencies in prerequisite preparation which can be met by specified additional preparation may be admitted to the program with conditionally classified standing.
-Deficiencies must be made up as early in the program as possible, normally within the first 8 units after conditional admission.
+Deficiencies must be made up as early in the program as possible, normally within the first 9 units after conditional admission.

 Advancement to Candidacy